DVvor/cp-modal-P14/README.md

   const title = "Congratulations" // Write your own title const subtitle = "The form is registered" // Write your own subtitle

-  // add this function in your react component to manage the closing of component function closeModal() {
+  // add this function inside your react component to manage the closing of component function closeModal() {
     setOpened(false)
   }